 Before, during and after Stonewall, activists in New York City were fighting against a system that criminalized their love lives and outward expression.
 Jason Baumann, who curated the New York Public Library’s exhibit honoring the Stonewall Uprising’s 50th anniversary, points out that as early as the 1950s, groups like the Mattachine Society and Daughters of Bilitis were opposing job discrimination.
 Queer people at San Francisco’s Compton’s Cafeteria, Philadelphia’s Dewey’s Restaurant and Los Angeles’ Black Cat tavern all protested to demand access to public accommodations and freedom from police harassment.
 Continue reading.

-In the poster to the right from Justseeds, Sylvia Ray Rivera, a Puerto Rican and Venezuelan trans woman from New York City, a civil rights activist involved with the Young Lords and Black Panthers, who took part in the Stonewall Riots in 1969, and was a founding member of the Gay Liberation Front.
+The poster to the right from Justseeds depicts Sylvia Rivera, a Puerto Rican and Venezuelan trans woman from New York City.
+Rivera was a civil rights activist involved in Black and Latino liberation as well as LGBT rights movements of the 1960s and 1970s.
+She participated in the Stonewall Riots in 1969, and co-founded the Street Transvestite Action Revolutionaries (STAR) with Marsha P. Johnson in 1970.

 The Stonewall Riots were part of a long continuum of LGBTQ oppression and resistance.
 Here is a short description from a teacher workshop at the Stonewall at 50 at the New York Historical Society exhibit.